 The setting is of a king conquering a city then declaring that he is going to make a covenant with them.
 He might offer that city protection from enemies, food in famine, and resources to help upkeep.
 In return he demands one tenth of all their income, men to serve in his army and women to work in his courts or join his harem.
 The city had a choice to either accept the covenant or reject it.
 They had no power to change it.
 Acceptance was called obeying the covenant, rejecting it was called transgressing the covenant.
 There were severe threats of punishment for any transgressions.

-The book of Deuteronomy is very important because it is the heart of God’s covenant with his people and the rest of the O.T. is built on it.
+The Book of Deuteronomy is very important because it is the heart of God’s covenant with his people and the foundation for the rest of the OT.
 The history books (Joshua to Kings) give the outworking of the blessings and cursings in history, depending on the level of obedience to the covenant and faithfulness to God.
 The prophets record the words of God through his prophets calling them to repent and come back to the covenant, and to be faithful to God, warning of judgement for continued disobedience, and blessing for obedience.
 The wisdom books, such as Proverbs, essentially show that it is the wise thing to do to be faithful to God’s covenant, and to live in the fear of the Lord.

 The process of making a covenant can be seen in the covenant made between God and his people on Mt.
 Sinai (Ex 19 - 24).
 This process is similar to that followed by Jacob and Laban described above.
 The first step is the proposal of the covenant, when God called to Moses from the mountain, to tell the Israelites that he had brought them out of Egypt into his presence, and was now calling them to obey his voice and keep his covenant (Ex 19:3-6).
 The second step is the anticipation of acceptance of the covenant, when Moses summoned the elders and the people agreed to obey the Lord (Ex 19:7-8).
 Then the stipulations of the covenant are given, first summarised in the Ten Commandments (Ex 20), followed by more detailed stipulations in the Book of the Law (Ex 21 - 23).
 The covenant was finally sealed by an oath and a meal together (Ex 24:1-12), when the people swore an oath to obey the Lord.
 Sacrifices was offered, Moses gave a reading of the law, blood was sprinkled on the altar and on the people, and the people ate and drank.